 In my spare time I really like to explore drawing and painting my own face and body.
 I really struggle with getting likeness in portraits and feel that this may help a bit.
 I like to explore themes of transness and the struggle of being trans in my own experience in a lot of these works.
+This category also includes work done as practice while not in classes.

 Frida Kahlo Inspired Portrait for Art History